Lilo & Stitch (franchise): The Enchanted Tiki Room: Stitch Presents Aloha e Komo Mai!

 The Enchanted Tiki Room: Stitch Presents Aloha e Komo Mai! is a "theatre in the round" Audio-Animatronics show that opened in 2008 in Tokyo Disneyland at Tokyo Disney Resort, and is the fourth incarnation of The Enchanted Tiki Room.

 Merchandise

 When the original Lilo & Stitch film was released in 2002, it was accompanied by a huge merchandising campaign, from McDonald's meals to marketing emphasizing Stitch as being as a chaotic character, very different from other Disney heroes.

 As of 2025, Stitch is a very important character in the Walt Disney Company’s sale of licensed merchandise, mostly in the form of a very wide array of products.
 The company's annual financial reports for 2023 and 2024 included Lilo & Stitch as one of nine examples of its major licensed properties.
 In February 2025, the New York Post reported that Stitch was likely going to be the most popular toy in 2025.

 In other media

-Lilo, Stitch, Nani, David, Jumba, and Pleakley appeared in Once Upon a Studio (2023).
+Lilo, Stitch, Nani, David, Jumba, and Pleakley appeared in the short film Once Upon a Studio (2023).

+Angel (voiced by Tara Strong) was featured in a 2026 episode of the short-form drawing tutorial parody series How Not to Draw in which she convinces an animator (Liamani Segura) to draw a big concert for her.
+Stitch (Chris Sanders) also appears at the end of the episode.